 - 8.1 We agree with the statement that Safeguarding is everybody's responsibility and our arrangements are designed to ensure that they are supported and driven by strong leadership.
 They are the equal and joint responsibility of the three Safeguarding Partners.
-The lead representatives from these agencies will ensure the coordination and effectiveness of their safeguarding arrangements through the formation of a Strategic Safeguarding Partnership. - 8.2 The Chief Executive of Harrow Council, the Managing Director of the Harrow CCG and the North West Policing BCU Safeguarding Lead will take responsibility for these arrangements.
+The lead representatives from these agencies will ensure the coordination and effectiveness of their safeguarding arrangements through the Strategic Safeguarding Partnership. - 8.2 The Chief Executive of Harrow Council, the Managing Director of NWLCCG and the North West Policing BCU Safeguarding Lead take responsibility for these arrangements.